|

 Tournaments page for dates.

-Player registration ends June 29, 2010.
+Player registration ends July 15 each Year.
 Players in

 the Free Agent pool are still available to play but

-not qualified for playoffs.
+not qualified for playoffs unless they have played

 No games scheduled for Mothers Day, Memorial Day,